manpagez: man pages & more

 .PE

-are always filled with the current outline color.
+filled with the current outline (stroke) color.

 The troff output of pic is device-independent.
 The -T option is

-In places where nth is allowed, 'expr'th is also allowed. "'th" is a
+In places where nth is allowed, `expr'th is also allowed. "'th" is a

 single token: no space is allowed between the apostrophe and the "th".